OWASP/www-chapter-belgium/tab_meetings.md

 * **When?** From 17:00 until 18:00 CET.
 * **Where?** Stay tuned for more information!

+# JWT's

+"sign em like it's hot"

+When needing to overtake an existing form of government (ie: cookie based traditional session management) one must carefully plan how to raid that traditional institution and bring about a new regime (ie: JWT based session management).
+Often, radical shifts in governance require new leadership institutions (key management, more challenging logout functionality, managing the increase in complexity, access control considerations, etc).
+Ahem.

 Jim Manico is the founder of Manicode Security where he trains software developers on secure coding and security engineering.
 He is also the co-founder of the LocoMoco Security Conference and is an investor/advisor for BitDiscovery and Signal Sciences.
 Jim is a frequent speaker on secure software practices and is a member of the JavaOne rockstar speaker community.
 He is the author of Iron-Clad Java: Building Secure Web Applications from McGraw-Hill.
 For more information, visit <http://www.linkedin.com/in/jmanico>.